FredHutch/nextflow-aws-batch-squared/README.md

 Don't use the config file for anything that you can specify with this workflow submission tool (e.g. `jobRoleARN`, `jobQueue`, `towerToken`).
 The additional config file must be located on S3.

+### Params File

+If you prefer to specify parameters for a workflow using a params JSON file, instead of using the `--parameter_1`, etc. flags at execution time, then you can use the `--params-file` flag in with this run script.
+At the moment this file must be located in S3, but in the future this could potentially be staged from some local or relative location.

 ### Docker Image